 The breast reduction procedure results in smaller, lifted, more proportional breasts and lessening of (or resolution of) neck and back discomfort due to breast size.
 Many patients feel substantial mental and physical relief after undergoing the procedure, and are able to engage in a wider range of activities without discomfort, including exercise such as jogging or aerobics.

 Breast reductions involve the removal of excess breast tissue above the nipple, and the reduction of areola size to stay proportionate with the smaller breast size.
 While the skin of the breast will be tightened to suit the smaller breast size, the underlying muscle is unaffected.
-The nipple is not removed, but rotated upward to a higher position on the breast mound, enhancing the breast shape and creating a lifted, more youthful, appearance.
+The nipple is not removed, but rotated upward to a higher position on the breast mound, enhancing the breast shape and creating a lifted, more youthful, appearance (ED Online).

 There are many different techniques for breast reduction, and they vary mainly in where the remaining breast tissue gets its blood supply.
 Breast reduction surgery typically involves an “anchor” type scar that circles the areola and moves down to the breast crease, and along the crease (inframammary fold).

 General anesthesia will be administered for this surgery and we recommend that you arrange to have someone drive you to and from the surgery appointment.

 Please Note: These are general estimates that may or may not apply to you individually.

 We accept all major credit cards, debit cards, cash, and cashier checks.
 We also work with two third-party financing companies, Care Credit and Alphaeon Credit.
 You can find more information and apply for credit online using the links below.